GoogleCloudPlatform/snapshot-debugger/samples/java/appengine-java11/helloworld-servlet/README.md

 ## Extract the WAR file

-In this sample app the WAR file gets extracted to a random temporary location by Jetty, the Snapshot Debugger Java Agent will not be able to locate the class file in order to set breakpoints.
-To enable it to do so, the WAR file needs to be extracted to a known location that the agent can be configured to search for.
+As noted in [Servlet Runtime](../README.md#servlet-runtime), for the Snapshot Debugger Java agent to be able to find the class files, we must use directories containing the webapp, and not WAR files.

 ```
-unzip target/appengine-staging/helloworld.war -d target/appengine-staging/cdbg/extra
+unzip target/appengine-staging/helloworld.war -d target/appengine-staging/helloworld
+rm target/appengine-staging/helloworld.war
 ```

 ## Deploy the application